 Rabindranath Tagore Poetry Competition

-Welcome to the Manitoba Writers’ Guild inaugural Rabindranath Tagore Poetry Competition, an event generously sponsored by Dr. Kamal Malaker.
+Welcome to the 2nd annual Manitoba Writers’ Guild Rabindranath Tagore Poetry Competition, sponsored by Dr. Kamal Malaker.

 Can you relate?
-If any part of this strikes a chord with you, we hope this competition encourages you to explore and express your own unique journey.
+If any part of this strikes a chord, we hope this competition encourages you to explore and express your unique combinations.

 Ce concours de poésie accepte les poèmes en français et en anglais / For this poetry contest, we are accepting submissions in English and in French.